rosacry/BeatSight/docs/LIVE_INPUT_REGRESSION_CHECKLIST.md

 # Live Input Regression Checklist

-> **Status (Nov 2025):** Live microphone gameplay has been de-scoped for now.
+> **Status (Nov 2025):** Live microphone tracking has been de-scoped for now.
 This checklist is kept solely for historical reference until the experiment returns.

-Use this pass before shipping any changes impacting microphone gameplay.
+Use this pass before shipping any changes impacting microphone-driven playback.
 Run through every item on each supported platform configuration when possible.

 ## Quick Pass (5 min)
 - [ ] Launch desktop build and open **🎤 Live Input**.